 Oleocanthal, a peppery polyphenol with antioxidant qualities, is one of the phenolic compounds naturally found in extra-virgin olive oil.
 Quality extra virgin olive oils will always list their polyphenol count, with levels above 220 considered high.
 (All of our extra virgin olive oils are above 220, with our 500mL bottle of Early Harvest – Greek Extra Virgin Olive Oil clocking in the highest at 507.)

-While flavor is a big reason why we love extra-virgin olive oil it's not the only reason.
-Quality extra virgin olive oil really is good and good for you.
+While flavor is a big reason why we love extra-virgin olive oil it’s not the only reason.
+Quality extra virgin olive oil really is good for you too.

 Tastes Like… Classic Tasting Notes of Olive Oil